Memberships in Professional Organizations UPPS

 03. PROCEDURE FOR PAYING FOR A MEMBERSHIP WITH UNIVERSITY FUNDS

-03.01 Institutional or individual membership in professional organizations are paid in one of the following ways:
+03.01 Institutional or individual memberships in professional organizations are paid in one of the following ways:

 a.
 Purchase Order – The framework purchase order must show the effective start and end dates of membership.
 An invoice or membership renewal notice must be attached to the purchase order.
 A justification statement or documentation supporting the conditions in Section 01.03 must be included in the purchase order.

 b.
-Payment Request – Requests for payment directly to the professional organization or as reimbursement to the individual employee (for individual memberships).
+Payment Request – These include requests for reimbursement to the individual employee (for individual memberships).
 A payment request must include a copy of an invoice or membership renewal notice, the effective start and end dates of the membership, and a justification statement supporting the conditions in Section 01.03.
-The university will not reimburse employees who make institutional membership payments from their own personal funds.

 a.
-University funds may pay professional dues or memberships required to maintain an individual’s professional license or certification, which demonstrates the expertise level needed by the individual to effectively perform the required job duties.
-Examples include the American Institute of Certified Public Accountants, State Bar Association, and Society of Professional Engineers.
+University funds may pay professional dues or memberships required to maintain an individual’s professional license or certification, which demonstrates the expertise level needed by the individual to effectively perform the required job duties (e.g., the American Institute of Certified Public Accountants, State Bar Association, and Society of Professional Engineers).

 b.
-The university may pay for memberships in organizations in the individual’s name if the membership serves a public purpose worth more than the dues.
-An example is a membership that saves Texas State money in terms of merchandise discounts or registration fees.
+The university may pay for memberships in organizations in the individual’s name if the membership serves a public purpose worth more than the dues (i.e., a membership that saves Texas State money in terms of merchandise discounts or registration fees).

 04. REVIEWERS OF THIS UPPS

 04.01 Reviewers of this UPPS include the following: